chaxus/ranlexer/README.md

 - **input**: Build entry, if not set, the default value is `./index.js`
 - **output**: Path to the build output file.
 If not set, the default value is `./dist/index.js`
+- **external**: String array，the modules in the array are not packaged.

 The bundle has two methods: